woe1errr/IoT-Final-Project-Smart-Lock-System/03_Implementation/implementation.md

   This module handles RFID tag verification and keypad-based PIN validation.
 Only the tag with the correct predefined UID and authenticated inputs are allowed to move on with the lock unlock logic.

 - **Sensor Monitoring Module:**
-  The magnetic reed switch constantly monitors the door's open or closed states and generates corresponding status updates
+  The magnetic reed switch constantly monitors the door's open or closed states and generates corresponding status updates.

 - **Actuation Module:**
   Controls the relay module to unlock or relock the solenoid door lock based on the authentication results and time escalation logic.

 - **Buzzer Control Module:**
-  To generate audible alerts for repeated failed PIN attempts, and door open escalation events.
+  To generate audible alerts to attract user's attention when the door being open exceeds the allowed time threshold.

 - **Communication Module:**
   Manages Wi-Fi connectivity, MQTT client initialization, message publishing for door status and access events, and subscription to control topics for authorized remote commands.